RickyW94/Octopus_rubescens_RNA_Editing_Pipeline/README.md

 bowtie2-build -f swissprotORF.fasta swissprotORF # builds bowtie index for the next mapping steps
 ```
 # DNA QC
-Trimming the raw DNA reads
+Trimming the raw DNA reads using Trim Galore V0.6.7.
+This application bundles two tools called FastQC V0.11.9 and CutAdapt V4.1.
+Install the latest version an only revert to these listed versions if you encounter issues.

 We will used '--paired' to let us feed it consecutive pairs.
 Note these pairs are consecutive, not mirrored.
 So we feed it one pair at a time.
 This is different than feeding it all reverse followed by all forward reads, don't do that.
 ```